kenken64/NUSISS-DevOpsEng/workshop/workshop4.md

 <br>

 6. Leave 5 as default.
 Important*: Step 4 allocate 20GB for both instances
-7. Select the security group that you have created earlier on for your both of your instances.
+7. Select the security group that you have created earlier on for both of the instances.
 Add two custom rules to the security group port 80 (HTTP) and 8140 (TCP).
-Port 8140 is used for the master and slave synchronization.
+Port 8140 is being used for the master and slave synchronization.

 <br>
 <img style="float: center;" src="./screens/puppet6.png">